day50-dev/simple-llm-cli/README.md

 llcat's basic CLI parameters are also compatible with [Simon Willison's llm](https://github.com/simonw/llm).

-since conversations are just JSON files this makes context engineering trivial.
-There's even a tool for sanely manipulating the JSONs included in this repo.
+Since conversations are just JSON files this makes context engineering trivial.
+There's even an included tool for sanely manipulating the JSONs.

 ## Examples